 When I sat still yesterday, in the space between writing sessions, I was able to check in with my own body and communicate.
 I feel like my body has no worth, but what’s the truth?

 Body, are you healthy?
 Do you feel strong?
-Are you well fed and well nourished?
+Are you well-fed and well-nourished?
 Do you get enough rest?
-Do you have energy to play with the kids and show up for my friends and engage with my husband?
+Do you have the energy to play with the kids and show up for my friends and engage with my husband?
 Arms, can you carry me through yoga practice?
 Can you pick up my kids when they fall down?
 Can you hold my husband when he’s had a hard day or when he wants to connect?
 Legs, can you stay strong in Trikonasana?
 Can you chase the boy around the back yard?
 Hips, can you stay in Padmasana while I meditate?
 Can you stay grounded while we have tea party picnics on the girl’s bedroom floor?

 My kids don’t care if my arms are chiseled, they care if they’re available for snuggles.
 My husband couldn’t care less how flat my stomach is(n’t), he’s always been attracted to me and loved me no matter what shape my belly takes.
 My friends don’t love me for my jeans size, they love me because I’m there for them when they need me.
 My students don’t want a yoga teacher with a thigh gap, they want a teacher who will show up for them in a big way and stay present.